Forward-Mode Automatic Differentiation (AD) via High Dimensional Algebras

 computes all columns of the Jacobian simultaneously.

-Array of Structs Representation
+Struct of Arrays Representation

 Instead of thinking about a vector of dual numbers, thus we can instead think of dual numbers with vectors for the components.
 But if there are vectors for the components, then we can think of the grouping of dual components as a matrix.
 Thus define our multidimensional multi-partial dual number as: